Benjamin-Lee/DNAvisualization.org/paper/paper.md

 However, using a database server creates many of the same issues as using a server for web hosting, such as scalability, cost, and parallelism.
 Instead of using an RDBMS, we used the S3 cloud storage platform combined with the S3 Select query-in-place functionality offered by AWS.
 In essence, this service allows one to upload a compressed tabular file to S3 and then submit a SQL query to be executed against the tabular data.
-In this paradigm, pricing is based on the amount and duration of data storage, the amount of scanned during querying, and the amount of data returned by query.
+In this paradigm, pricing is based on the amount and duration of data storage, the amount of data scanned during querying, and the amount of data returned by query.

 For DNAvisualization.org, each submitted sequence's transformation is stored on AWS S3 in the open-source Apache Parquet tabular data format using Snappy columnar compression.
 Then, when a user zooms in on a region, a request is sent to AWS Lambda, which submits a SQL query to S3 Select, which in turn scans the file for data in the region.